How to use a YubiKey for Two-Factor Secure Shell Authentication

 If you want to only use a YubiKey for single-factor authentication, set

-Now that this process is done, you can test your login by typing
+Now that this process is done, you can test your login by logging out and back in:

 You can now log into your server.